Qumulo/docs/cloud-native-gcp-administrator-guide/getting-started/how-cloud-native-qumulo-works.md

 ---

 ## What is Cloud Native Qumulo on GCP?
 {{site.gcp.cnqGCPshort}} is a self-managed Virtual Private Cloud (VPC) deployment that provisions Google Compute Engine (GCE) instances and uses Google Cloud Platform (GCP) infrastructure for a Qumulo file system, which allows the disaggregation of persistent storage from compute resources.
-You can deploy {{site.gcp.cnqGCPshort}} by using [Terraform](terraform.html) or Deployment Manager templates.
+You can deploy {{site.gcp.cnqGCPshort}} by using [Terraform](terraform.html).

 {{site.gcp.cnqGCPshort}} provides the same multi-protocol support, interfaces, and functionality as Qumulo on premises.